Instructions for Live Online Zoom Classes

 Microphone Use During Class

 Please hold verbal questions until an appropriate time as you would in an in-person class.
 When prompted to ask questions, keep in mind that there will be limitations and awkward moments as only one person can actually talk at a time.
 Also, keep in mind that all participants will hear you as long as your microphone is unmuted.
 This experience is intended to promote a community approach to our practice.
-It cannot match in-person participation but is a priceless tool when in-person attendance is not possible.

 You will find a Chat tool in the toolbar at the bottom of the Zoom window.
 The in-meeting chat allows you to send chat messages to other users within a meeting.
 You can send a private message to an individual user or you can send a message to an entire group.
 You can type your questions here and we will monitor the conversation as we pause between instruction and questions.
 This way you won’t forget your questions!